BogdanIrimie/viseem-distributed-ocr/README.md

 #Usage
-assuming the master has acces to the worker nodes through ssh using ssh-keys, one might use `./deploy.sh user1@ip1 user2@ip2 user3@ip3` where `user1@ip1` represent the connecton detail to worker1.
+Assuming the master has acces to the worker nodes through ssh using ssh-keys, one might use `./deploy.sh user1@ip1 user2@ip2 user3@ip3` where `user1@ip1` represent the connecton detail to worker1.